Good Will Hunting (1997)

 Sean: Not unless you grab my ass.

-Skylar: What is your obsession with this money?
+Skylar: [in Skylar's dorm room] What is your obsession with this money?
 My father died when I was 13 and I inherited this money.
 You don't think that every day I wake up and wish I could give it back?
 That I would give it back in a second if I could have one more day with him?
 But I can't, and that's my life and I deal with it.
 So don't put your shit on me when you're the one that's afraid.

 Will: I'm afraid?
 What am I afraid of?
 What the fuck am I afraid of?